USMAI-Library-Consortium/janeway-warpspeed/README.md

 10. JANEWAY_JOURNAL_NAME: Specifies the Journal Name to use when installing Janeway
 11. INSTALL_TYPESETTING_PLUGIN: Whether to install the typesetting plugin - TRUE or FALSE
 12. INSTALL_PANDOC_PLUGIN: Whether to install the pandoc plugin - TRUE or FALSE
+13. INSTALL_CUSTOMSTYLING_PLUGIN: Whether to install the custom styling plugin - TRUE or FALSE

 ## Optional environment variables
 1. JANEWAY_JOURNAL_DESCRIPTION